kaustabhpatel/Color-Detection/README.md

 # Color-Detection
 The above is a code which identifies major colors present in the image though object detection using YOLO and subsequently K-Means clustering.
-Please download the "_.weights" file for YOLO v3 model from the darknet website and place it in the model directory.
-Also configure the yolov3_model.py accordingly to be able to read the "_.weights file"
+Please download the "-.weights file for YOLO v3 model from the darknet website and place it in the model directory.
+Also configure the yolov3_model.py and run accordingly to be able to read the "-.weights file" and to produce "model.h5" file.
+Run "colour_predictor.py" to identify the major colors in the detected objects.